Vlsir/Hdl21Schematics/readme.md

 ---

-Note: SVG includes a definitions (`<defs>`) section, which in principle can serve as a place to hold the primitive symbol definitions.
+Note: SVG includes a definitions (`<defs>`) section, which in principle can serve as a place to hold the element symbol definitions.
 Doing so would save space in the hypertext content.
 But we have very quickly found that popular platforms we'd like to have render schematics (ahem, GitHub) do not support the `<defs>` and corresponsing `<use>` elements.

 ---